jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 Modules need to be created too.

 Modules can also have static members.
 Those are members of the module that can be called even when the module is not created.
-The module type create procedure of all sub modules is called as soon as the module is loaded in Sigma.
+The module type create command of all sub modules is called as soon as the module is loaded in Sigma.

 Types in a non created module can usually not be referred to.

 There can also be static members of a module.
 Those are mutual to all module instances and can be referred to even when the module isn’t created.
-Then you can refer to procedures (and objects and types) of a non created module.
-The procedures might be made Module Static in order to do that.
-Module Static symbols’ Type Create procedures are called even when the module isn’t created.
-To have objects run as soon as the module type runs, the module symbol has a Type Create and Type Destroy procedure as well, in which you can create objects to run staticly.
+Then you can refer to commands (and objects and types) of a non created module.
+The commands might be made Module Static in order to do that.
+Module Static symbols’ Type Create commands are called even when the module isn’t created.
+To have objects run as soon as the module type runs, the module symbol has a Type Create and Type Destroy command as well, in which you can create objects to run statically.

 Types of modules can be

 Then module static type creates should be called when the sigma module loads.
 Right.
 The module only exists when.
-So modules might also have their own (Module) Type Create and Type Destroy procedures that are runned when the Sigma module is loaded, respectively unloaded.
+So modules might also have their own (Module) Type Create and Type Destroy commands that are runned when the Sigma module is loaded, respectively unloaded.

 So now there’s not only static symbols, but module static symbols, which can be members of ancestors at any depth inside the module.
-Only module static members (including system procedures) can be called when a module is not created.
+Only module static members (including system commands) can be called when a module is not created.

 Sub module’s type creates are also called on module load.
 If you don’t define module type create of syb modules, then nothing is called ofcouse.
-Only if you choose to have a module with globally static data, their module type create procedure is called.
+Only if you choose to have a module with globally static data, their module type create command is called.

 Sub module’s type creates are also called on module load.
 Sub module type creates are called in the super module type create.
-In a module type, Type Create procedures that are declared Globally Static of object symbols are called when the the module type is created.
+In a module type, Type Create commands that are declared Globally Static of object symbols are called when the the module type is created.

 The creation of a module might be initiated by code, because a module symbol can also become a module reference, in case of which Create might not be called.

-Dus globally static procedures kunnen worden aangeroepen nadat module is geload.
-Alle globally static procedures van alle.
+Dus globally static commands kunnen worden aangeroepen nadat module is geload.
+Alle globally static commands van alle.

-- Globally static procedures
+- Globally static commands
-- Type Create procedure of modules
+- Type Create command of modules
-- Static procedures
+- Static commands
-- Type Create procedures of object symbols
+- Type Create commands of object symbols
-- Object Create procedures of modules
+- Object Create commands of modules
-- Object Create procedures of object symbols
+- Object Create commands of object symbols
-- Static procedures directly in modules
+- Static commands directly in modules

 Symbols always contain some data: their line targets.
 Those are static data, so when you create a module there’s always memory reserved: for each symbol memory that stores the line targets. (by the way: doesn’t a flag need to be stored to on if the symbol is created?).
 Or should I store line targets in the Core’s object table?
 Hmmm...

-Static bij procedure members.
+Static bij command members.

 < How can you make a type: module static? >

 #### Misc Brainstorm Items

-< I need a story about where the code resides and that the code isn’t really part of module instances, types, objects or procedures.
+< I need a story about where the code resides and that the code isn’t really part of module instances, types, objects or commands.
 Those entities only complete the code with a copy of data. >

 his formulation may not be entirely true, but maybe wording like that could be used in the 'Static' explanation?
 For instance the idea that types could be changed live, and the contents of objects might simultaneously change:
 Every symbol of the same type has the same contents.
 The type can be edited by editing either symbol and their contents might change simultaneously.